 The top six things to do in the Azores offer a stunning mixture of culture and natural scenery, demonstrating the diversity of the Portuguese archipelago.

-From embracing the pulsating energy of São Miguel Island’s humming towns to admiring the marine life swimming the azure seas from lofty viewpoints, wading in the balmy waters of geothermal lakes, and more, the unforgettable experiences are endless on the Azores Islands.
+The Azores invites you to bask in the sunshine, cross volcanic landscapes, and enjoy the following essential experiences.
+From embracing the pulsating energy of São Miguel Island’s humming towns to admiring the marine life swimming the azure seas from lofty viewpoints, wading in the balmy waters of geothermal lakes, and more, unforgettable experiences are endless.

-In this essential guide to the Azores Islands, we share everything you need to know about the islands and more to give you an idea of what to expect when you visit the coastlines of the Azores.
+In our essential guide to the Azores, we share everything you need to know about things to do there to give you an idea of what to expect.

-The Azores Islands blend the wonders of nature with the spirit of seaside living in towns hemmed between the stretching sapphire seascapes and the rolling hills.
-From the history of Angra do Heroismo, Terceira Island to the scenes of Sete Cidades, São Miguel Island, Zicasso can take you to experience the essentials on our Azores Islands Vacation Packages.
-For insight into Portuguese travel, check out our Portugal Travel Guide.
-If you want to book a trip or learn more, contact a Zicasso travel specialist by completing a Trip Request or calling us on 1-888-265-9707.
+The Azores blend the wonders of nature with the spirit of seaside living in towns hemmed between sapphire seascapes and rolling hills.
+From the history of Angra do Heroismo, Terceira Island, to the Sete Cidades, São Miguel Island, Zicasso can take you to experience the essentials on our Azores Islands vacation packages.